enthought/traits/_sources/TUIUG/factories_basic.txt

        a reference to a module.
 The editor searches for an images subdirectory of the directory that contains the module.
     #.
 If *path*, *klass*, and *module* are not defined, the editor searches
-       for an images subdirectory of the enthought.traits.ui.wx package.
+       for an images subdirectory of the traitsui.wx package.
     #.
 If none of the above paths are defined, the editor searches for an
        :file:`images` directory that is a sibling of the directory from which the application was run.